Hurricane Nora (1997): Meteorological history

-During September 20, Nora started to drift north-northwestwards along a ridge of high pressure, into an area of very warm sea-surface temperatures parallel to Mexico's western coast.
+During 20 September, Nora started to drift north-northwestwards along a ridge of high pressure, into an area of very warm sea-surface temperatures parallel to Mexico's western coast.
 Over the next day, atmospheric convection surrounding the eye increased and quickly cooled, as the hurricane quickly intensified and ultimately peaked as a Category 4 hurricane with 1-minute sustained windspeeds of 115 kn.
 At this time the system was located about 245 mi to the southeast of Socorro in the Revillagigedo Islands and was starting to move over waters that Hurricane Linda had cooled a few weeks earlier, while it was a Category 5 hurricane.
-As a result, Nora weakened into a Category 3 hurricane, before it passed within 60 km of Socorro in the Revillagigedo Islands during September 22.
+As a result, Nora weakened into a Category 3 hurricane, before it passed within 60 km of Socorro in the Revillagigedo Islands during 22 September.
 Over the next day, the hurricane continued to move over Linda's wake and gradually weaken with the eye becoming ragged, cloud tops warming and its eyewall becoming broken.
-As a result, the system was classified as a Category 1 hurricane at around 04:00 Pacific Standard Time (12:00 UTC) on September 23, while it was located about 285 km to the southwest of Cabo San Lucas on the Baja California peninsula.
+As a result, the system was classified as a Category 1 hurricane at around 04:00 Pacific Standard Time (12:00 UTC) on 23 September, while it was located about 285 km to the southwest of Cabo San Lucas on the Baja California peninsula.

 After the system had weakened into a category 1 hurricane, a fresh burst of atmospheric convection wrapped around Nora's eye, as the flow from a trough of low pressure that was associated with the remnants of Typhoon David caused the system to turn and accelerate northwards.
-Warm waters off the west coast of Baja California allowed the system to reintensify slightly and weaken slower than most tropical cyclones in the region, before it made landfall near Punta Eugenia in Baja California Sur at about 22:30 PST on September 24 (06:30 UTC, September 25).
-The system subsequently moved over water in the vincinty of the Sebastián Vizcaíno Bay, before it made landfall at about 03:00 PST (11:00 UTC) to the south-southeast of San Fernando in Baja California Norte as a Category 1 hurricane.
-As Nora moved northwards over the peninsula, atmospheric convection became less organised and the eye disapeared from infrared imagery, which caused the NHC to presume that it had weakened into a tropical storm.
-Later that day, Nora emerged into the northern Gulf of California and skirted the western coast as it moved northwards, before it made its final landfall near the mouth of the Colorado river to the west of Puerto Penasco, Sonora.
+Warm waters off the west coast of Baja California allowed the system to reintensify slightly and weaken slower than most tropical cyclones in the region, before it made landfall near Punta Eugenia in Baja California Sur at about 22:30 PST on 24 September (06:30 UTC, 25 September).
+The system subsequently moved over water in the vincinty of the Sebastián Vizcaíno Bay, before it made landfall at about 03:00 PST (11:00 UTC) to the south-southeast of San Fernando in Baja California as a Category 1 hurricane.
+As Nora moved northwards over the peninsula, atmospheric convection became less organized and the eye disappeared from infrared imagery, which caused the NHC to presume that it had weakened into a tropical storm.
+Later that day, Nora emerged into the northern Gulf of California and skirted the western coast as it moved northwards, before it made its final landfall near the mouth of the Colorado River to the west of Puerto Penasco, Sonora.